 To accelerate and improve China’s sustainable industry transformation, the government also engages in priority procurement of green products and services.
 By the end of 2018, more than 90 percent of products acquired by the bureaucracy were considered energy-efficient and environment-friendly.31

 Finally, a standards system for green manufacturing that covers all aspects – from resource input to emissions reporting and eco-design evaluation – is envisioned for industry-wide use by 2025.
 Things are progressing fast.
-The framework for green factories was largely completed last year, and hundreds more standards are in the making.
+The framework for green factories was largely completed in 2019, and hundreds more standards are in the making.
 However, company inspections reveal that green standards are not always adhered to.
-In 2017, 70 percent of almost 14,000 inspected companies in northern China failed to meet air pollution standards.32 And as the government acknowledged itself in a report last year: “Laws, regulations and standards for green manufacturing are underdeveloped” and “resource utilization in the manufacturing sector is still far below world-class efficiency levels”.33
+In 2017, 70 percent of almost 14,000 inspected companies in northern China failed to meet air pollution standards.32 And as the government acknowledged itself in a report in 2019: “Laws, regulations and standards for green manufacturing are underdeveloped” and “resource utilization in the manufacturing sector is still far below world-class efficiency levels”.33

 3.2.
 Work remains to be done on green products